vatine/sressays/terracrash.md

 At this point, we're cleary in some sort of "oh shit" incident territory.
 An unknown number of nodes in potentially multiple clusters may be un-rebootable.
 Well, unable to be rebooted and rejoin the cluster as intended.

-So, some digging in the ignition files happened.
-And it turns out that roughly half of the machines in three (IIRC, it was more than "one" and less than "all") clusters had certificates that woudl not allow them to rejoin.
+So, some digging into the ignition files happened.
+And it turns out that roughly half of the machines in three (IIRC, it was more than "one" and less than "all") clusters had certificates that would not allow them to rejoin.

-With no obvious reason as to why, it was time to dig deeper.
+With no obvious reason as to why, it was time to dig even deeper.
 And the first obvious place was the terraform logs.
-Which, sadly, did not really make anything clearer.
+Which, sadly, did not really make anything clearer, as they basically jsut revealed "yep, this was a successful run".

 Then, it was time to look at the system logs.
 And that showed something interesting.
-Quite a lot of OOM-killer messages, with timing that seemed to suspuciously co-incide with Jenkins runs.
+Quite a lot of OOM-killer messages, with timing that seemed to suspiciously co-incide with Jenkins runs.

 Since the "identify incorrectly terraformed nodes" was sufficently automated (a shell script outside of version control, good enough for this purpose), the Jenkins pipeline was triggered, in the hope that it would either fix the certificate issue, or at least give some further clarity.